UrbanCCD-UChicago/plenario-docs/source/includes/_sensor_network_metadata.md

 }
 ```

-If no network_name is specified, the default is to return metadata for
+If no network is specified, (just `/sensor-networks`) metadata for
-all sensor networks.
+all sensor networks will be returned.

 ### Responses